wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/proxy-service-properties.md

 # Proxy Service Properties

+See the topics given below for the list of properties that can be configured for a Proxy Service artifact.

 ## General Properties

-The following properties are required for a proxy service:
+The following properties are required when [creating a proxy service](../../develop/creating-artifacts/creating-a-proxy-service.md):

 <table>
   <tr>